 4.2.3 You must also let us know if you are going to be absent for any other reason, such as illness.

-4.2.4 You must tell us if you are going to be absent for any other reason; this includes absence due to shielding, isolation or quarantine.
+4.2.4 You must also let us know if you are going to be absent for any other reason, such as illness, shielding, isolation or quarantine.
 This replicates expectations in the workplace and we expect you to behave in a professional manner when you are managing your absence.
 Your school may ask for independent evidence to support why you need to be or have been absent.

-4.3.4 Your card allows you door access to specific areas of the University; functions as your library card and identification card; and is required for you to swipe and register your attendance.
+4.4.4 Your card allows you door access to specific areas of the University; functions as your library card and identification card; and is required for you to swipe and register your attendance if you are studying with us on a student visa.

 4.6.1 If you fail to comply with engagement and re-registration as expected, you may be withdrawn from your studies.